rgarro/scrumPacMan/README.md

 Teletran Asserted the End of Cybertron ...

-Zelensky is going to die, he needs energon all the nicaraguan, dominican  and honduras gendarmes he trained will never fought for him
+Zelensky is going to die, he needs energon, all the nicaraguan, dominican  and honduras gendarmes he trained will never fought for him

 Cherry flavor Gatorade at circle k